bhardin/daux.io/README.md

 ## Running Locally

 There are several ways to run the docs locally.
 You can use something like <a href="http://www.mamp.info/en/index.html" target="_blank">MAMP</a> or <a href="http://www.wampserver.com/en/" target="_blank">WAMP</a>.
-If you are like me and use alot of Node.js and <a href="http://gruntjs.com/" target="_blank">Grunt.js</a>, then you can use the optional grunt command I have packaged with the project which will start a PHP web server for you in the project folder.
+If you are like me and use a lot of Node.js and <a href="http://gruntjs.com/" target="_blank">Grunt.js</a>, then you can use the optional grunt command I have packaged with the project which will start a PHP web server for you in the project folder.

 The Grunt.js task uses the built in web server in PHP 5.4 to host the docs on your local machine.
 This is really only intended be used when you are writing/updating a ton of docs and want to preview the changes locally.